JustinMaxwell/PYH-Calculator/README.md

 1. `git push origin master`

 ## Update production app
-1. from pythonanywhere.com console run `git pull`
+1. from pythonanywhere.com console run `git pull origin master`

 ## Tag and add release to master branch
 1. If that worked created a tag/release and push it to origin.